faiyaz92/gold_smith_shop_billing/PROJECT_SUMMARY.md

 ## 🎉 **CONCLUSION**

-The **Perfume Seller Management System v2.0** is a **complete, enterprise-grade business management solution** that successfully implements all planned features with professional quality and production readiness.
+The **GoldSmith Jewelry Management System v2.0** is a **complete, enterprise-grade business management solution** that successfully implements all planned features with professional quality and production readiness.

 **The system is ready for immediate deployment and business operations!**